Click below for an audio version of this review – listening time 18 minutes.

 Memories of this pure sunlight, these dancing summer days passed in idle friendship and humour by the maned Aegean.

 I didn’t need any persuading, but if I had, that ‘maned Aegean’ would have clinched it.
 Soon after the Second World War, Lawrence Durrell found himself posted to Rhodes to help repair the devastation.
-He spent surely one of the happiest periods of his life on the island and wrote this sun-washed memoir, capturing a time of peace, friendship, encounters with strong characters, both Greek and foreign.
+He spent surely one of the happiest periods of his life on the island and wrote this sun-washed memoir, capturing a time of peace, friendship, and encounters with strong characters, both Greek and foreign.

 There are people, Gideon used to say, by way of explanation, who find islands somehow irresistible.
 The mere knowledge that they are on an island, a little world surrounded by the sea, fills them with an indescribable intoxication.

 In the midst of the beauty, light, play and warmth, they also manage to help the island to get back on its feet.
-I liked Durrell evocation of two basic building blocks of civilization.
+I liked Durrell’s evocation of two basic building blocks of civilization.
 We forget, awash with technology and convenience, how much these services mean to our sense of security and well-being.

 The post office has started to work, and has been inundated with remittances from Dodecanesians all over the world.
 One street lamp in ten has been persuaded to light after dark.
 These are not small things – they are part of that unknown quantity, civilization – for the street lamp brings order, and the post office confidence.

-Durrell’s partner is also shocked by the happiness they find on the island, partly due to the contrast of an unhappy childhood, but also, one imagines, the utter relief of war’s end.
-Their appreciation for Rhodes may be partly bound up with the savouring of that hitherto elusive, soul-settling, calming thing called peace.
+Durrell’s partner is also shocked by the happiness they find on the island, partly due to the contrast with an unhappy childhood, but also, one imagines, the utter relief of war’s end.
+Their appreciation for Rhodes may be partly bound up with the savouring of that hitherto elusive, soul-settling thing called peace.
 As I write this, I have just shared a definition of peace written by Saint-Exupéry in his musings on a futile reconnaissance sortie in the early and darkest days of the war.
 It resonates with Durrell’s comment on street lamps and post offices as signals of order and confidence.

 You had been crying in your sleep, for I saw a tear on your dark lashes.
 It could only have been with happiness to have escaped to this island.
 Beside you on the bedside table lay the unfinished letter to your parents.
 A sad childhood is a poor preparation for unexpected happiness.
 Cheer up, you have escaped.
 By the time you wake and read this I shall be swimming.
 Come and bathe before tea.